ct-js/ct-js/app/data/ct.libs/inherit/README.md

-This module implements type inheritance for your types!
-Firstly, enable the module, then select the parent for one of your types.
+This module implements template inheritance for your templates!
+Firstly, enable the module, then select the parent for one of your templates.
 Then, use one of these functions to call the parent's logic:

 * `this.inherit.onCreate();`
 * `this.inherit.onStep();`